go-gitea/gitea/docs/content/doc/advanced/migrations.en-us.md

 ## Uploader Interface

-Currently, we only implemented an Uploader `GiteaLocalUploader` so we only save downloaded data via this `Uploader` and we haven't supported a new Uploader that will be in future.
+Currently, only a `GiteaLocalUploader` is implemented, so we only save downloaded data via this `Uploader` on the local Gitea instance.
+Other uploaders are not supported and will be implemented in future.

 ```Go
 // Uploader uploads all the informations